chrisvrakas/chrisvrakas.github.io/README.md

 **When everyone copyrights, copyleft.**

-This project is open source and available under the [MIT License](LICENSE.md) — fork it, modify it, learn from it.
-Just give credit where it's due.
+This project is open source and available under the [MIT License](LICENSE.md)

 ---